 3. KEEP KIDS READING

-In the spirit of minimizing the summer slide and, now, the Covid slide, the literacy program Read to Succeed is looking for donations and volunteer (online) readers.
+In the spirit of minimizing the Covid slide, the literacy program Read to Succeed is looking for donations and volunteer (online) readers.
 Donate here (select Read to Succeed from the dropdown menu) and contact Read to Succeed for info on being a community reader.

 The Center for Black Educator Development is looking for high school and college students who want to develop skills as aspiring teachers, and impact the literacy rates of rising first through third graders in our communities.
 Sign up and learn more here.